-** A note from the Cove Team: Content within this article regarding mental health issues may be distressing to some people.
+Content warning: This article delves into mental health issues which may be distressing to some people.

 Physical wounds are visible and can usually be treated.